-Winter beauty rules for skin, hair and nails in 2017.
+Winter beauty rules for skin, hair and nails.

 Time-tested advice from Ann Louise Gittleman, Ph.D., CNS, can make our winter beauty rituals that much easier because her tips are a distillation of both wisdom and experience.
 Most of her recommendations are really simple and easy to implement, like her advice to take up to 25,000 IU of vitamin A (“the skin vitamin”) for guaranteed flawless skin, shiny hair and hard nails.

 Our Skin in Winter